mfattoru/KAMP-for-K1-Series/README.md

 - Compatibility with K1 and K1 Max
 - Fixed out of range error in some cases
 - Fixed error when mesh is not square (limitation of K1 printers)
+- Possibility to add it in Update Manager

 <br />